dae-han/Database_Construction_Tutorial/README.md

 Authors: Daniel Kim & David Han

-**To examine a real-life project application of this notebook, click here on Dae's [capstone](https://github.com/dae-han/nyc_homeless_pop_prediction/blob/master/production/1_Data_Wrangling%2BDatabase_Construction.ipynb).
+**To examine a real-life project application of this notebook, click here on David's [capstone](https://github.com/dae-han/nyc_homeless_pop_prediction/blob/master/production/1_Data_Wrangling%2BDatabase_Construction.ipynb).
 He built a time series model to forecast the total number of individuals sheltered by the NYC Department of Homeless Services (DHS).**

 [Click here](https://github.com/dansthemanwhosakid/PostgreSQL_Heroku_Tutorial/blob/master/SQL_database.ipynb) to download the Jupyter Notebook that explains how to create a Heroku account, add a PostgreSQL server, and upload a sample Pandas dataFrame to the server.